 To utilize a self-directed IRA LLC, an LLC will first need to be established.
 We recommend working with a local licensed and knowledgeable professional to do this.

 In this process, you will decide if you want a single-member LLC or a multi-member LLC.

 From there, a Tax ID Number (EIN) is required so that a business banking account can be set up in its name.
 SDIRA money will be used to fund this business checking account.
 IRA LLCs are sometimes referred to as “Checkbook Control” IRAs because they literally give you access to a checkbook connected to your business account that can be used to make investments.
 This allows for faster transactions, although for some investors that flexibility may seem a bit daunting.

 We encourage our investors to do adequate research or contact a broker/financial advisor, attorney or CPA, to determine if an LLC is an appropriate investment.

-Investors are encouraged to do adequate research or contact a broker/financial advisor, attorney or CPA to determine if LLCs are an appropriate investment.

-Once you have determined that an LLC is suitable for you, it can be purchased with your Self-Directed IRA or other retirement account at Mainstar Trust.
+Once you have determined that an LLC is suitable for you, it can be purchased with your Self-Directed IRA or another retirement account at Mainstar Trust.
 Click here to find out how to use a Mainstar Trust account to invest in an LLC.